PatGlan/Pruning_by_Block_Benefit/index.md

   <b>Figure 1:</b> The relative feature improvement on classification token (upper row) and patches (botton row) for individual Attention and MLP blocks is depth dependent.
 Deeper layers express features only in later epochs.
 </p>

-When applying pruning strategies to transfer learning tasks, the discrepancy between the initial model domain and the target domain of the downstream task must be considered.
-Neglecting this factor leads to unfavourable pruned weights, ultimately causing performance degradation when model parameters are eliminated prematurely.
-Moreover, our work points out an overlooked aspect in pruning, regarding the model depth.
-As visualized in the figure above, deeper layers converge later in training, harming early pruning decisions.
-This raises the question: "When to prune individual layers"?

 ---

 <div align="center">
     <h2> Method </h2>
 </div>

-We propose the novel pruning framwork **Pruning by Block Benefit (P3B)** to balance the global parameter resources dependent on the feature improvement of Attention and MLP blocks.
+In this work we propose the novel pruning framwork **Pruning by Block Benefit (P3B)** to balance the global parameter resources dependent on the feature improvement of Attention and MLP blocks.
 *P3B* is a highly performant pruning framework, considering the structural change of the model during domain adaptaion.

 <p align="center">